 Some first time mothers just have the ‘know how’ and being a mother to them comes naturally.
-For many though, it’s a hard slog, an arduous road testing your patience, ears, beloved sleep, choices and how to care for this little dependent being.
-Can someone hand me a manual please?
+For many though, it’s a hard slog, and arduous road testing your patience, ears, beloved sleep, choices and how to care for this little dependent being.
+Can someone hand me a manual, please?

 The truth is, every baby is different and your personality, your living arrangement and how you run your day is different to the mother next door.
 Yes, definitely have in the closet a reference book that guides you through very important topics like feeding, safety, sleeping, growth etc but use this only to help ‘guide you’ not ‘worry you’ and not as a step by step instruction manual, it won’t work and you will be disappointed.
 A mother’s intuition is the best platform to raising a baby.
 Let the well-meaning and well-intended advice you receive be sifted and filtered to suit your needs and your baby.